-Podcasting changed that, and there’s something magical about a good interview podcast.
+Podcasting changed all that.
 The more informal atmosphere and relaxed time constraints lead to some truly invaluable advice and insights from the world’s most interesting people.

-Some of those people you’ll have heard of, others you’ll wish you had sooner.
+Some of these podcasts you may well have heard of, whilst others you’ll wish you had sooner.
 Here’s our pick of the best deep-dive interview podcasts out there.
-Our links are to iTunes, but obviously other podcast platforms are available.
+Our links are to Apple Podcasts but obviously other podcast platforms are available.

 You may remember Adam Buxton from the Adam & Joe Show, and while the humour is still there, this is a more thoughtful show where Buxton just chats with interesting people in an informal, relaxed way.